DrLex0/print3D-FlexiRex/README.md

 ## Remarks

 * This model was designed using *Blender*, which is a mesh-based program.
 Mesh-based models cannot be generally converted into a volume-based representation as used by technical CAD programs, so please don't ask me for a STEP file or whatever other CAD format of this model, because there is none ([more info here](https://www.dr-lex.be/3d-printing/step-versus-mesh.html)).
 If you want to modify the model, the most sensible approach is to use a mesh-based editor.
 * The Blender source file is available (requires 3.2 or newer).
-The model is constructed using Boolean operators and will not be entirely clean when merely applying the operations.
-(This is because some of the surfaces in union operations are coplanar, which is generally a bad idea but difficult to avoid in this case.)
-Especially if you plan to further edit the mesh after applying the Booleans, I recommend to clean it up first.
+The model is constructed using Boolean operators.
+  - To ‘render’ the classic Rex, just apply all modifiers to each part.
+  - To produce the ‘Flexier’ variant: in the Boolean modifiers of all ‘Shackle’ parts, replace the ‘Hole’ object by the ‘Slot’ object of the same number.
+  - Even though the Blender model has been greatly improved in the latest edition by avoiding co-planar surfaces, the mesh will still not be 100% clean after applying the modifiers.
+To end up with a clean manifold mesh, it should suffice to select all vertices, then perform a ‘Merge by Distance,’ and then repeat ‘Degenerate Dissolve’ until it no longer removes anything.

 ## History